matrix-io/matrix-os/README.md

 # MATRIX OS
-*stay in wonderland and I show you how deep the rabbit-hole goes...*

 # Alpha Intent
 MATRIX OS is not yet ready for wide public use.
 We want you to see what we're thinking about and learn from your feedback.